nautobot/nautobot/nautobot/docs/models/circuits/circuit.md

 * Offline
 * Deprovisioning
 * Decommissioned

-Status fields can now be customized via the new [`status`](https://nautobot.readthedocs.io/en/latest/models/extras/status/) model.

 Circuits also have optional fields for annotating their installation date and commit rate, and may be assigned to Nautobot tenants.